Dear readers of ADxS.org, please forgive the disruption.

 • Bisphenol A (BPA)

-• BPA is still used in many everyday products, such as:
+• BPA is still used in many everyday products, e.g:

-Plastic bottles, plastic toys, thermal paper, tin can linings, epoxy resin floor coatings, and more
+Plastic bottles, plastic toys, thermal paper, tin can linings, floor coatings made of epoxy resin and much more

-• BPA acts like a hormone and damages the HPA axis of the unborn, newborn and child
+• BPA acts like a hormone and damages the HPA axis of the unborn child, newborn and child

 • Lead